We're here to help

 What insurance do you need to administer Botox and dermal fillers?

 Trainees are usually covered by their course provider’s insurance when practising on their premises.
-On completing their course, however, they should take out their own medical malpractice (or treatment liability) insurance.
+On completing their course, however, they should take out their own medical malpractice insurance.
+(If you're a non-medic, this will likely be called 'treatment malpractice'.)

 Being insured can prove priceless, however, as no amount of training can 100% guarantee that all Botox and filler treatments will be trouble-free.